wavemotion-dave/SpeccySE/readme.md

 Version History :
 -----------------------
+Version 1.6 - 27-Oct-2025 by wavemotion-dave
+* Revamped Z80 CPU core to provide more accurate timing and memory contention/floating bus.
+Multi-color games (aka Nirvana+, BiFrost, etc) now play and look reasonably correct and CPU speed is generally correct.
+* Fix for AY music not restoring properly on some Load States.
+* Smoother beeper sound for improved fidelity.
+* Added Kempston 2nd Fire button which can be mapped in.
+* Default machine is now the ZX Spectrum 128K but it will revert to 48K for common games with compatibility issues.
+* Other minor cleanups and improvements as time permitted.

 Version 1.5 - 20-Oct-2025 by wavemotion-dave
 * Added ULAplus support for games that support the extended color palette.
 * Improved beeper sound accuracy.